-The primary factors affecting transition planning for placement and service coordination are the youth's treatment needs, readiness for transition, and availability of community-based services.
+The primary factors affecting transition planning for placement and service coordination are youths' treatment needs, readiness for transition, and availability of community-based services.
 A multi-disciplinary team meets quarterly to review youth progress and to determine transition planning activities.
 OYA has continued to coordinate a variety of evidence-based services to be available in local areas.
-Services focus on skill development and positive prosocial engagement in the community.
+Services focus on skill development and prosocial engagement in the community.
 These activities directly affect youth releases and transitions back into the community.
 Additionally, the Office of Inclusion and Intercultural Relations provides transition services for minority youth returning from facilities to the community.
-A pilot program of Transition JPPOs was started in 2014 and became permanent practice in the majority of the state in July 2016.
-The Transition JPPOs are able to spend more individual time with youth, providing them with transition and re-entry support for education, vocation, employment, and services.
-Additionally, Transition JPPOs have been able to establish working relationships with resources in the local community and employers who are more inclined to support youth re-entry.
+During 2018, OYA partnered with the Employment Department to increase access to, and opportunities for, employment and training for youth as they enter the community.
+It is hoped that these resources will further support the youth during these vulnerable transitions.